zc-alexfan/hold/README.md

 ### Contact

 For technical questions, please create an issue.
-For other questions, please contact the first author.
+For other questions, please contact the [first author](https://zc-alexfan.github.io/).

+For commercial licensing, please contact ps-licensing@tue.mpg.de.

 ### Acknowledgments